Level-9/deconz-lxc/README.md

 A zigbee dongle, i.e. a ConBee USB-gateway is required to run the software.

-A lot of Linux distributions support LXD and LXC but this documentation focus on the required steps for Ubuntu Server using snap but the instructions will be similar for other distributions that support snapd.
+A lot of Linux distributions support LXD and LXC but this documentation focus on the required steps for Ubuntu Server using snap.
+The instructions will be similar for other distributions that support snapd.

 ### Prerequisites ###
 Make sure that you are running a distribution that supports snaps.
-Most Ubuntu flavors supports snaps out of tha box but if you are running a different Linux flavor then please check out the documentation for [installing](https://snapcraft.io/docs/installing-snapd) snapd.
+Most Ubuntu flavors supports snaps out of the box but if you are running a different Linux flavor then please check out the documentation for [installing](https://snapcraft.io/docs/installing-snapd) snapd.

 When snapd is installed the installation of LXD is as simple as: `sudo snap install lxd`.

 After that you need to configure the LXD-daemon.
 This is done by entering this command: `sudo lxd init`, or for a slightly simpler setup: `sudo lxd init --minimal`.
-It is beyonde the scope of this documentation to explain all the configuration options, please see the official sites documentation for that.
+It is beyond the scope of this documentation to explain all the configuration options, please see the official sites documentation for that.
 The defaults will most likely be fine.

 When this is done enter the command `lxc list` to make sure everything is working.
 An empty list should be returned, since you don't have any running containers or virtual machines yet.